Genza999/login-application/README.md

 # login-application
-This is a login application that demonstrates how to structure the login and logout structure into a web application using python and flask modules to perform various beneficial functions.
+This is a login application that demonstrates how to structure the login and logout structure into a web application using python and flask modules to perform various functions.

 ### Real Live Demo